Detecting ALP wiggles at TeV energies: Statistical tests for ALP wiggles

 Note that the signal strength depend on the choice of $E_\mathrm{min}$: It should be chosen close to the transition from the strong mixing regime, which a priori is unknown.
 This means, on the other hand, that the conditions~\eqref{eq:E_coh} and \eqref{eq:gB} can in principle be used to deduce the ALP parameters from a detected photon-ALP oscillation signal: The combination $g_{a\gamma}B_\perp$ will for most astrophysical environments determine the onset of the oscillations $\Delta_\mathrm{CMB}=2\Delta_{a\|}$ (see Fig.~3 in Ref.~\cite{Kachelriess:2021rzc}).
 This means that $g_{a\gamma}B_\perp$ can be fixed by finding the value of $E_\mathrm{min}$ that optimises the observed oscillations.
 The mass $m_a$ can likewise be determined by X-ray measurements.

 We consider the test statistic (TS) given by the goodness-of-fit measure compared to an estimated background,

+Here, $G_N^B(k)$ and $\sigma_N^B(k)$ are the estimated background power spectrum and its 1$\sigma$ variation (see Sec.~\ref{sec:method}).
 We choose $\Delta k=6$ to reduce the contributions from random fluctuations at large $k$.
 While Eq.~\eqref{eq:TS_G} shares similarities with the $\chi^2$ statistics, one should emphasise that one expects a longer tail in this test statistics since we are integrating over a range in which there statistically is expected to be random peaks, i.e. the probability that there is a random peak at any $k$ is larger than the probability that there is a peak at a fixed $k$.
 The TS can in principle be improved if the shape, position and width is taken into account, using for example machine learning.